lussierc/africa_db/writing/report.md

 ##### Introduction

 In most cases wealthier countries are able provide a better standard of living for their citizens.
 For example, in the U.S. inequality tends to be high between different economic classes, however this tends to negligible in many cases because the living standard for almost any American is higher than that of of a third world country.
 In some cases the living standard for the poorest segment of Americans could be better than that of the upper class of other poorer nations.
-For a continent like Africa,
+For a continent like Africa, where most of the countries are third world, we expected to see better standards of living for countries who have a higher GDP per capita because of the greater wealth circulating.

 ##### Queries